splunk/observability-workshop/content/en/conf/opentelemetry-collector/_index.md

 ### Abstract

-Adopting OpenTelemetry within your organisation can bring issues such as dealing with metric naming changes, rollout, and where to start.
+Organizations getting started with OpenTelemetry may begin by sending data directly to an observability backend.
+While this works well for initial testing, using the OpenTelemetry collector as part of your observability architecture provides numerous benefits and is recommended for any production deployment.

 In this workshop, we will be focusing on using the OpenTelemetry collector and starting with the fundamentals of configuring the receivers, processors, and exporters ready to use with Splunk Observability Cloud.
 The journey will take attendees from novices to being able to start adding custom components to help solve for their business observability needs for their distributed platform.

 Throughout the workshop there will be expandable {{% badge style=primary icon=user-ninja %}}**Ninja:** sections{{% /badge %}}: